 f.
 Report Proof of Coverage.
+(3-23-22)

 i.
-Each insurance carrier shall report all proof of coverage to NCCI.
+Each insurance carrier shall report all proof of coverage to National Council on Compensation Insurance (NCCI).
 NCCI is the designated agent to receive, process, and forward the proof of coverage information required by these rules to the Commission.
-The address of the Commission's designated agent is available on the Commission's website. ()
+The address of the Commission's designated agent is available on the Commission's website.
+(3-23-22)